multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 Participants should develop their systems using the provided [training](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-train.tsv) and [validation](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-validation.tsv) splits.

 ## Submissions
 Participants should generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv) and submit those to the task organizers in the same format as the original ground truth.
+The submissions should report the obtained AUC scores.

 Note that we rely on the fairness of submissions and do not hide the ground truth for the test split.
 It is publicly available for benchmarking as a part of the MTG-Jamendo dataset outside this challenge.
 For transparency and reproducibility, we encourage the participants to publically release their code under an open-source/free software license.

-## Evaluation methodology
+## Baseline approach

-For this task we are using 2 metrics: **ROC-AUC** and **PR-AUC** for measuring the accuracy of tags predicted for the test split (agnostic to the meaning of tags).
+A baseline approach will be announced soon.

 ## Recommended reading